Dead Celebrities: Home release

 "Dead Celebrities", along with the thirteen other episodes from South Parks thirteenth season, were released on a three-disc DVD set and two-disc Blu-ray set in the United States on March 16, 2010.
 The sets included brief audio commentaries by Parker and Stone for each episode, a collection of deleted scenes, and a special mini-feature Inside Xbox: A Behind-the-Scenes Tour of South Park Studios, which discussed the process behind animating the show with Inside Xbox host Major Nelson.

 A deleted scene from this episode is included on the complete thirteenth season DVD and Blu-ray Disc sets.
-It shows the boys taking Michael Jackson (in Ike's body) to the Glendale location of Forest Lawn Memorial-Parks & Mortuaries to prove he is dead.
+It shows the boys taking Michael Jackson (in Ike's body) to the South Park location of Forest Lawn Memorial-Parks & Mortuaries to prove he is dead.
 When they reach the grave, Jackson denies it and Kyle attempts to show him by taking a shovel and digging his grave.
 Stan at first opposes but he, with Cartman and Kenny take shovels and the scene ends with the boys digging Jackson's grave to show he is dead while Ike/Jackson dances.
-The reason this scene was cut was due to Jackson's grave inaccurately shows his date of death as July 25, 2009.
+The reason this scene was cut was due to Jackson's grave inaccurately showing his date of death as July 25, 2009.